Best time to go

 products meet acceptable standards and consumers have a right of redress if something goes wrong.

 If you have a complaint relating to a flight into or out of an EU country, follow this advice from the European Consumer Centres Network.
-They also have a handy app that translates the EU consumer rights from English to the local language when dealing with travel problems like cancelled flights.

 For other complaints (if you've been unsuccessful coming to an agreement with the business or service provider already) find the appropriate EU ombudsman